 Dear John, 2017

-CNC-cut carpet, laser engraved and etched glass blocks, gold leaf, acrylic, theater light, MagicLight bulbs, 3D printed figurine
+CNC-cut carpet, laser-engraved and surface-etched glass blocks, gold leaf, acrylic, theater light, MagicLight bulbs, 3D printed figurine

 In 'Dear John,' Christopher K. Ho returns to his high school alma mater, and turns to love.
 How might first love and first heartbreak intersect with politics?
 An expansive carpet that chromatically recalls a digital background gradient fills over half the gallery, punctuated by an undulating pattern of silhouetted heart emoji.
 The nature of digital space—its absence of gravity, sun, horizon, or any reference point—is, for the artist, analogous to the experience of falling in, and perhaps out of, love.
 This question tantalizes: can social media reshape what was once merely personal into that which is socially transformative?